zorn/mikezornek.com/content/posts/2023/1/22-journal/index.md

 ## Franklin

 Via ElixirClub coworking sessions, I've made some small progress on Franklin.
-I've even started to get a bit of a mental nudge to push forward towards an actial release since there are aspects of my current blog deployment that are starting to show some concern.
+I've even started to get a bit of a mental nudge to push forward towards an actual release since there are aspects of my current blog deployment that are starting to show some concern.

 > I mainly speak of the recent [CircleCI security breach](https://circleci.com/blog/jan-4-2023-incident-report/) and the fact that resolving the needed secret rotations was more complex than I would have liked.